-- The SNAP fair hearings unit at the Colorado Department of Human Services (CDHS) or the Office of Administrative Courts (OAC), if so designated by CDHS, shall arrange the time, date, and place of the state-level fair hearing so that the hearing is accessible to the household.
+- 1. The Office of Administrative Courts shall arrange the time, date, and place of the state-level hearing so that the hearing is accessible to the household.
 At least ten (10) calendar days prior to the hearing, advance written notice shall be provided to all parties involved to permit adequate preparation of the case.
 The household, however, may request less advanced notice to expedite the scheduling of the hearing.
 The notice shall: - a.
 Advise the household or its representative of the name, address, and phone number of the person to notify in the event it is not possible for the household to attend the scheduled hearing. - b.
 Specify that the household's hearing request will be dismissed if the household or its representative fails to appear for the hearing without good cause. - c.
-Include a copy of the information outlining CDHS' state-level fair hearing procedures. - d.
+Include a copy of the information outlining the state agency's fair hearing procedures. - d.
 Explain that the household may examine the case file prior to the hearing. - 2.
 Hearing requests for households that plan to move from the area, such as migrant farm workers, shall be processed faster than others, if necessary, to enable them to receive a decision and any appropriate restoration of benefits before they leave the area. - 3.
-The administrative adjudicator shall complete the hearing no more than twenty-five (25) calendar days from when the SNAP fair hearings unit received the notice of appeal.
-The household may request and is entitled to receive a postponement (also referred to as a continuance) of the scheduled hearing.
+The Office of Administrative Courts shall complete the hearing no more than twenty-five (25) calendar days from when the Office of Administrative Courts received the notice of appeal.
+The household may request and is entitled to receive a postponement of the scheduled hearing.
 The postponement shall not exceed 30 days and the time limit for action on the final agency decision may be extended for as many days as the hearing is postponed.
 A county may not request and is not entitled to receive a postponement. - 4.
-The administrative adjudicator may respond to a series of individual requests for hearings by conducting a single group hearing related to SNAP appeals.
-The snap fair hearings unit may consolidate only SNAP related cases where individual issues of fact are not disputed and where related issues of state and/or federal law, regulation, or policy are the sole issues being raised.
+The Administrative Law Judge may respond to a series of individual requests for hearings by conducting a single group hearing.
+The Office of Administrative Courts may consolidate only cases where individual issues of fact are not disputed and where related issues of state and/or federal law, regulation, or policy are the sole issues being raised.
 In all group hearings, the regulations governing individual hearings shall be followed.
 Each individual household shall be permitted to present its own case or have its case presented by a representative.